• Skip to primary navigation

 • The mixture may appear crumbly at this point and that is perfectly fine.

 • Add condensed milk, mint extract and green food color and continue beating.
-If the mixture is still crumbly, try pressing the mixture with your fingers, if it comes together, it is ready for rolling and cutting.
+If the mixture is still crumbly, try pressing the mixture with your hands, if it comes together, it is ready for rolling and cutting.

 • Continue kneading by hand until the mixture comes together into a ball and the color is well distributed.